 Adrienne’s professional background is rooted in working with community-based organizations and contributing analysis that advances direct impact and public policy goals.
-Originally from D.C., she moved to Montana as an AmeriCorps volunteer and served in a range of positions supporting conservation, college access, and early education.
-She recently earned a Master's of Social Work from the University of Michigan, concentrating in social welfare policy, nonprofit program evaluation, and organizational development.
+Originally from D.C., she moved to Montana as an AmeriCorps service member and served in a range of positions supporting conservation, college access, and early education.
+She recently earned a master's of social work from the University of Michigan, concentrating in social welfare policy, nonprofit program evaluation, and organizational development.

-Hannah oversees the bookkeeping, office operations, and procedures in addition to playing a key role in drafting and administering the MPBC organizational budget.
+Hannah oversees the bookkeeping, office operations, and procedures.
+She plays a key role in drafting and administering the MPBC organizational budget.

 Hannah’s nonprofit experience stems from years as executive director of The Clay Studio of Missoula, an organization that provides affordable studio work facilities, information, resources, and development opportunities for working and aspiring clay artists.
 She holds a bachelor of arts with an emphasis on Ceramic Art from the Oregon College of Art & Craft in Portland, Oregon.
 She utilizes her artistic talents by producing and designing much of MBPC’s graphics visuals.